shivannis/xandr-docs-public/xandr-docs/articles/monetize/auto-macro-insertion.md

 # Microsoft Monetize - Auto macro insertion

-When you add or edit third-party creative tags,
-Xandr automatically inserts the `${CLICK_URL}` and `${CACHEBUSTER}` macros into your creative third-party tags if the third-party ad server's format is recognized, which will allow you to quickly traffic your creatives.
+When you add or edit third-party creative tags, Microsoft Advertising automatically inserts the `${CLICK_URL}` and `${CACHEBUSTER}` macros into your creative third-party tags if the third-party ad server's format is recognized, which will allow you to quickly traffic your creatives.

-In some cases, Xandr will replace an ad server macro with a macro specific to Xandr.
+In some cases, Microsoft Advertising will replace an ad server macro with a macro specific to Microsoft Advertising.

 > [!NOTE]
 > You can also use the encoded version of the `${CLICK_URL}` macro, such as `${CLICK_URL_ENC}`.
 For more information, see [Click Tracking](click-tracking.md).

-If the Xandr auto-tagger fails to automatically insert the `${CLICK_URL}` and `${CACHEBUSTER}` macros into your third-party tag, you can manually insert them into the appropriate locations.
+If the Microsoft Advertising auto-tagger fails to automatically insert the `${CLICK_URL}` and `${CACHEBUSTER}` macros into your third-party tag, you can manually insert them into the appropriate locations.
 For more information, see